mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     >[!NOTE]
     >
-    >Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 4 hours.<!--Learn more in [this section](delegate-subdomain.md#subdomain-validation).-->
+    >Before being able to use that subdomain to send messages, you must wait until Adobe performs the required checks, which can take up to 4 hours.<!--Learn more in [this section](delegate-subdomain.md#subdomain-validation).-->

 1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
 It is ready to be used to create landing page presets.